Teenager bitten by shark in Oamaru Harbour - NZ Herald

 Sergeant Tony Woodbridge, of Oamaru, said a group of about five young people had been jumping off Holmes Wharf and paddling in the harbour when the 13-year-old girl was attacked.

-Emergency services were called to Friendly Bay about 4.30pm, and witnesses told police the shark was dark grey in colour and about 6ft long, Sgt Woodbridge said.
+Emergency services were called to Friendly Bay about 4.30pm, and witnesses told police the shark was dark grey in colour and about 6ft long, Woodbridge said.

-It was believed to be a sevengill shark, which were often spotted in the Oamaru Harbour area.
+It was believed to be a sevengill shark, which are often spotted in the Oamaru Harbour area.
 There had been several reports of sightings on social media over the past month.

 The 13-year-old girl had several puncture wounds, and was taken to Oamaru Hospital for treatment.

-Sgt Woodbridge said the girl was in good spirits after the attack, and the injuries were not life-threatening.
+Woodbridge said the girl was in good spirits after the attack, and the injuries were not life-threatening.

 "It's good it's not a fatality . . . she will live to tell a pretty amazing tale," he said.